rust-stuco/lectures/week6/slides.md

 # Aside: Package vs Project vs Program

-* "Package" is the only term with a formal definition in Rust.
+* "Package" is the only term with a formal definition in Rust
 * "Project" can mean a lot of different things, and is a formal term in an _IDE_
 * "Program" - ask the mathematicians